 You’ve just moved into a new house, and you’re feeling creative.
-You want to add your own personal touch to every room, but you’re not sure where to start.
+You want to add your own personal touch to every room but are not sure where to start.

-In the bedroom, an old armoire could use a fresh coat of paint.
-But what color should you choose?
+In the bedroom, your old armoire or an antique chifferobe preferably could use a fresh coat of paint before you plan anything else.
+But what color should you choose for your antique armoire?

 Best Paint Colors for Bedroom Armoire

-That said, if it is not appropriately painted and doesn’t match the color scheme of the interior design of the bedroom, it runs the risk of sticking out and throwing off the room’s appearance.
+That said, if it is not appropriately painted and doesn’t match the scheme or the interior design of the bedroom, it runs the risk of sticking out and throwing off the room’s appearance.

 1- White Colors